oluwatosinolamilekan/shopping-cart/README.md

 ### Low Stock Notification

-When a product's stock falls to 10 or below after checkout, a job is dispatched to the queue:
+When a product's stock falls to 10 or below after checkout, a job is automatically dispatched to the queue:

 ```php
 if ($product->isLowStock()) {